fbpx Skip to main content

 4 World Health Organization.
 Influenza (seasonal).
 Available at: https://www.who.int/en/news-room/fact-sheets/detail/influenza-(seasonal).
 Last accessed: November 2019.

 5 Centers for Disease Control and Prevention.
-Vaccine effectiveness: How well does the flu vaccine work?
-Available at: https://www.cdc.gov/flu/about/qa/vaccineeffect.htm.
-Last accessed: November 2019.
+What are the benefits of flu vaccination?
+Available at: https://www.cdc.gov/flu/prevent/vaccine-benefits.htm.
+Last accessed: April 2023.

 6 Falsey AR, Hennessey PA, Formica MA, Cox C, Walsh EE.
 Respiratory syncytial virus infection in elderly and high-risk adults.
 N Engl J Med.
 2005 Apr 28;352(17):1749–59.